Think of your sweater as a portable personal heater you don’t plug in.

 - Buy local first

-- Look for brands run to rigorous Fairtrade standards.
+- Look for brands with Fairtrade standards.
 How much are workers being paid compared to how much you paid the company?

 #3 DETOX YOUR WARDROBE:

-- Fashion is the world’s second most polluting industry after oil.
+- Avoid buying new clothes.
+Fashion is the world’s second most polluting industry after oil.

 - Azo dyes are extremely toxic, but they’re still the most commonly used synthetic dyes for clothes